 While I’m mentioning positive things about Point, I also want to give a shout-out to their instant funding option.
 With this, you can add money to your Point card by charging a different debit card.
 As you can imagine, this is super helpful when you’re trying to maximize a Streak and need to move money.

-Final Thoughts on Point Premium Debit Card
+Final Thoughts on Point Neon Premium Debit Card

 I’ll admit that, when I first looked into the Point card and saw that it was $49 a year, it stopped me dead in my tracks.
 So, imagine my surprise when I see that it moved up to $99 a year just a couple of weeks after I caved and applied.
 On the surface, the card definitely doesn’t seem like it’s worth that amount, but I’d argue that some hidden perks actually do help offset that fee and potentially make it a moneymaker.
 Namely, the streak bonuses that I’ve been able to participate in so far have more than covered my fee (albeit the $49 one) and my tenure as a cardholder has barely begun.
 Plus, more recently, the strong Access offers have made up for the apparent lack of Streaks deals.

-Overall, while it does sometimes feel strange to be using a debit card again, I think credit card enthusiasts will find something to like in Point.
+Overall, while it does sometimes feel strange to be using a debit card again, I think credit card enthusiasts will find something to like in Point Neon.
 That said, in order to get the most from it along with the other cards you may have in your wallet, you will need to be strategic.
 Meanwhile, if you’re anti-credit card and have been looking for a rewarding debit option, it may well have just arrived.
-If nothing else, I recommend giving Point a closer look and deciding for yourself whether it’s worth the annual fee.
+If nothing else, I recommend giving Point Neon a closer look and deciding for yourself whether it’s worth the annual fee.

 Also published on Medium.